pratyush-panda17/Product-Report-App/README.md

 The report can then be saved as an excel file which can be distributed or printed.

-Made for lower level emplyess who need not the product information just what report to generate.
+Made for lower level emplyess who do not need the product information but only what report to generate.